-Students love technology, so why not use it as often as possible to engage students in the best subject in the world math?
-It can be used as a regular means of daily practice, as an incentive, and as a way to track data easier than by pen and paper.
+Students love technology, so why not use it as often as possible to engage students in the best subject in the world, math?
+It can be used as a regular means of daily practice, as an incentive, and as a way to track data easier than pen and paper.
 Here are some of the websites for middle school math that I have used or plan to use in my classroom.

 ENgAGING WEBSITES FOR MIDDLE SCHOOL MATH